jts307/TinySearchEngine/querier/DESIGN.md

 1. *main*, which parses arguments, initializes other modules, reads standard input, prints to the standard output.
 2. *index*, which defines the index structure and its methods.
-3. *index_load*, which inserts data into an index file into an index structure.
-4. *prompt*, prints a prompt if stdin is an interactive user, like the command prompt.
+3. *prompt*, prints a prompt if stdin is an interactive user, like the command prompt.
-5. *clean_input*, which takes a query, makes sure a query follows proper syntax and puts into a standardized form that makes interpretation by other functions easier.
+4. *clean_input*, which takes a query, makes sure a query follows proper syntax and puts into a standardized form that makes interpretation by other functions easier.
-6. *calculate_scores*, finds and calculates the score for all documents that satisfy the query.
+5. *calculate_scores*, finds and calculates the score for all documents that satisfy the query.
-7. *getPageURL*, which returns the url contained in a numbered file within the page directory.
+6. *getPageURL*, which returns the url contained in a numbered file within the page directory.
-8. *or_counters*, which performs an 'or' operation on two sets of scores.
+7. *or_counters*, which performs an 'or' operation on two sets of scores.
-9.*and_counters*, which performs an 'and' operation on two sets of scores.
+8. *and_counters*, which performs an 'and' operation on two sets of scores.
-10.*sort_counters*, which ranks the documents from highest score to lowest.
+9. *sort_counters*, which ranks the documents from highest score to lowest.

 Helper modules providing data structures: